jonush/jonush/README.md

 ### Hey!
 I'm Jon 🦦

 I'm a self-taught designer with development experience.
 I graduated from a coding bootcamp for full-stack web development in 2020; during my time there, I built front-end web applications as well as back-end API's.
-I'm currently focused on UI design, with interest in optimizing the collaborative experience between designers and developers.
+I'm currently focused on UI engineering, with a focus on optimizing the collaborative experience between designers and developers.

 My current interests include: